Buckden Pike Walk (The Perfect Yorkshire Dales Day Out)

 Buckden Pike Walk: Stage 3 (Polish War Memorial to the Car Park)

 The path back to Buckden from the Polish War Memorial is much less obvious.
-And, I was very grateful for the GPX navigation at this stage.
+Plus, with lots of loose rock from the lead mines it can be quite tricky and require some concentration.
+I was very grateful for the GPX navigation at this stage.
 Even when I had no phone signal, the app told me where I was and how far off course I was.
 Which, was a few hundred metres at times so it was reassuring to know I was heading back on track!

 Is Buckden Pike a mountain?